Configuring Commit-Boost

 Introduction

-Commit-Boost is a sidecar that enables validators to participate in MEV (Maximal Extractable Value) and also gives them the option to offer new block construction services.
-When used for MEV, Commit-Boost provides validators with additional tools for risk mitigation and performance compared to current solutions like MEV-Boost.
-For other services, it includes an optional Signer interface that streamlines the process for validators to opt in.
+Commit-Boost is a sidecar that lets validators participate in MEV (Maximal Extractable Value) and optionally offer additional block construction services.
+When used for MEV, Commit-Boost gives validators extra tools for risk mitigation and performance compared with solutions such as MEV-Boost.
+For other services, it includes an optional Signer interface that simplifies opt-in.

-Validators must choose to opt into these services; running Commit-Boost does not automatically require them to offer all or any of the available services through the Signer.
-The choice is always up to the validator.
+Validators must choose to opt in to these services.
+Running Commit-Boost does not automatically require them to offer any specific service through the Signer.

-• For MEV only: This setup is similar to how validators currently run MEV-Boost.
-With Commit-Boost and the PBS (Proposer-Builder Separation) service, validators get more tools and improved performance.
+- For MEV only: This is similar to a standard MEV-Boost setup.
+With Commit-Boost and the PBS (Proposer-Builder Separation) service, validators get additional tools and improved performance.

-• For MEV + Another Service: In this case, validators participate in MEV but also opt into another service, such as preconfirmations through ETHGas.
+- For MEV + another service: Validators participate in MEV and also opt in to another service, such as preconfirmations through ETHGas.

-Commit-Boost was built by a community of validators, developers, researchers, and other contributors across Ethereum, it's built for Ethereum, by Ethereum.
-It is supported by a non-profit and is fully open-source and free to use.
+Commit-Boost was built by a community of validators, developers, researchers, and other contributors across Ethereum.
+It is supported by a non-profit, fully open source, and free to use.

 Configuring Commit-Boost

-This guide outlines the necessary steps required to configure Commit-boost with your SSV node to enable operators to participate in MEV and commitments (e.g. preconfirmations).
+This guide outlines the steps required to configure Commit-Boost with your SSV Node so Operators can participate in MEV and commitments such as preconfirmations.

-You can learn more about the concept and technical details on Commit-boost documentation.
+You can learn more in the Commit-Boost documentation.

 Overview